GopeshKachhadiya/Linux-1/README.md

 This lab is created strictly for educational and ethical penetration testing purposes.
 Do not deploy these configurations in production environments.

-## Author
+## Created By

-Created By Gopesh Kachhadiya
+Name: Gopesh Kachhadiya
+Role: Junior Penetration Tester / AI Security Enthusiast
+Purpose: Internship Project and Skill Demonstration
-This lab was created as part of an offensive cybersecurity internship project focused on realistic attack simulations and hands-on learning.
+Domain: Offensive Security and AI Penetration Testing This lab was created as part of an offensive cybersecurity internship project focused on realistic attack simulations and hands-on learning.